adamtow/notecuts/docs/English.md

 <span id="automation"></span>
 ## Automating Shortcuts
 There are countless Shortcut users who have been asking for automatic trigger of shortcuts.
-While this is not part of the operating system, solutions exist today that you do just that:
+While this is not part of the operating system yet, solutions exist today that allow you to do just that:

 - [**Cronios**](http://cronios.com): Date and time based scheduling.
-Enables shortcuts that can check every minute for triggering events.
+Enables shortcuts that can check for triggering events every minute.
 - [**GeoCuts**](http://geocuts.com): Location-based triggering of shortcuts.
 - [**WatchCuts**](https://tow.com/shortcuts/watchcuts): Trigger shortcuts from any iCloud-connected device, including Macs, Apple Watch, and iCloud.com.
 - [**NoteCuts**](https://tow.com/shortcuts/notecuts): Trigger shortcuts to run on other iOS devices using shared notes on Apple Notes, Dropbox, and Evernote.
 - [**AlarmCuts**](https://tow.com/shortcuts/alarmcuts): Attach shortcuts to run with alarms using ringtones and GarageBand.

 > Of course, it would be great if these features are built into iOS and Shortcuts, but we could be waiting a long time for those features to come.
-In the meantime, you can take advantage of these shortcuts today.
+In the meantime, you can take advantage of these automation shortcuts today.

 ****